boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/gmail.md

 # Connecting Bold BI to Gmail data source

-  `What is Gmail` Gmail offers free cloud storage for storing emails in the web.
-Gmail makes emailing, chatting, drafting and archiving your mails and conversations easy and convenient.
-It's necessary to create a Gmail account.
+  `What is Gmail?` Gmail offers free cloud storage for storing emails on the web.
+Gmail makes emailing, chatting, drafting, and archiving your mails and conversations easy and convenient.
+It is necessary to create a Gmail account.

-> **Note:** Gmail data source is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.
+> **Note:** Gmail data source is available in On-Premises Deployment but not in the Syncfusion Managed Cloud Server.

 ## Connecting to a Gmail

-   You can connect to web services of popular site like `Gmail` connection type.
+   You can connect to web services of popular sites like `Gmail` using the connection type.
 To enable this connection, follow the given steps.

    Click the `Data Source` button in the configuration panel to add a new data connection.